thurstinn/RP5-Console/README.md

 On PC, follow the instructions to install and run rpiboot for CM5 at: https://www.raspberrypi.com/documentation/computers/compute-module.html#set-up-the-host-device

-Follow the instructions to install retropie on PI5 OS Lite at: https://github.com/danielfreer/raspberrypi5-retropie-setup (Choose SSD if installed or EMMC as storage unless you have CM5 Lite version and want to use SD card)
+Follow the instructions to install retropie on PI5 OS Lite at: https://github.com/danielfreer/raspberrypi5-retropie-setup (Choose SSD if installed or EMMC as storage unless you have CM5 Lite version.
+In that case, skip rpiboot and just flash an SD Card)

 Set manual power switch to off postition